BlackBaroness/my-linux-scripts/manjaro-full-upgrade/README.md

 3. You have to install `pamac-cli` (installed in Manjaro by default) and [BleachBit](https://www.bleachbit.org/).

 ### Configuration:
-- `--skip-sdkman` don't touch SDKMAN! at all.
+- `--skip-sdkman` don't touch SDKMAN at all.
 - `--skip-mirrorlist` don't update mirrorlist.
 - `--skip-pamac-upgrade` don't upgrade pamac packages.
 - `--skip-pamac-cleanup` don't clean pamac orphans and installation caches.